Flying Squadron (United Kingdom)

-First formation, 1869-70
+First formation, 1869–70

 The first Flying Squadron was established in 1869.
 It was made up, at various times, of ten wooden ships with auxiliary steam power.
 The squadron sailed from Plymouth on 19 June 1869.
-It called at Madeira, South America, South Africa, Melbourne, Sydney, and Hobart in Australia, Auckland, Wellington, and Lyttleton in New Zealand, Japan, Canada Hawaii, and Bahia in Brazil, before returning to England on 15 November 1870.
+It called at Madeira, South America, South Africa, Melbourne, Sydney, and Hobart in Australia, Auckland, Wellington, and Lyttelton in New Zealand, Japan, Canada Hawaii, and Bahia in Brazil, before returning to England on 15 November 1870.

 Rear-Admiral Geoffrey Hornby commanded the squadron from 19 June 1869 – 15 November 1870, flying his flag from HMS Liverpool (1860).
 Other ships of the squadron included HMS Liffey, HMS Bristol (left at Bahia), HMS Endymion, HMS Scylla (left at Esquimalt), HMS Barrosa, HMS Phoebe, HMS Pearl, and HMS Charybdis.
 Between 1866 and 1870, HMS Satellite served in the Pacific with the Commander-in-Chief, China.
 She joined the Flying Squadron at Valparaiso in Chile, sailing home the rest of the way with them.

-Second formation, 1870-72
+Second formation, 1870–72

 The second Flying Squadron was formed in 1870, mostly made up of wooden ships, but including the very new corvette HMS Volage, which circumnavigated the world to "show the flag".
 The squadron sailed from England on 3 December 1870 and called at Madeira, Brazil, the Cape of Good Hope, and the East Indies, before crossing the Pacific Ocean and returning to England at the end of 1872.